billbudge/WebEditorFramework/examples/functioncharts/README.md

 1. The implementation is very general, taking an abstract indexer function '[i]' and "less than" function '<'.
 1. A helper function 'test' is created using the indexer and less than function.
 This consumes the input parameters in one corner of the chart and replaces some long wires and links with a single instance link.
+1. Finally, 'binSearch' calls the 'search' function on the input range.

-We can apply our 'search' function to an array-like abstraction.
+We can apply our 'binSearch' function to an array-like abstraction.
 This provides a 'length' and an indexer function '[i]', making it effectively read-only to the 'search' function.

 <figure>
   <img src="./resources/binary_search2.svg"  alt="" title="Binary search of an array.">